kosst/extended-methods/README.md

 Create several Meteor methods with the same before and after hooks.

-Useful in situations where you want to execute one or more functions before and/or after methods, e.g. check for userId, roles, create logs etc.
+Useful in situations where you want to execute the same functions before and/or after methods, e.g. check for userId, roles, create logs etc.

 ## Install